denkste: puppe / just a bit of: doll | Bd.5 Nr.1 (2022) | Rubrik: Fokus

 O.K.: Would you like to have try?

-(Gently, I take Mabel out of my basket, nursing her in my arms, beak tucked into her chest).
+(Gently, I take Mabel out of my basket, nursing her in my arms, beak tucked into

 Harry: (softly) Wake-up